 Many different types of criminal background checks can be performed on individuals when they are being considered for employment.
 For example, employers may choose to use any or all of the following types of checks:

-- National Criminal Database Search: A national criminal database search includes a search of all federal and state criminal records.
+- National Criminal Database Search: This search includes a search of all federal and state criminal records.

-- County Criminal Records Check: A county criminal records check includes a search of county court records for crimes that have been committed in that specific county.
+- County Criminal Records Check: It includes a search of county court records for crimes that have been committed in that specific county.

-- Statewide Criminal Records Check: A statewide criminal records check includes a search of state criminal records for crimes that have been committed anywhere in the state.
+- Statewide Criminal Records Check: This includes a search of state criminal records for crimes that have been committed anywhere in the state.

-- FBI Criminal Background Check: An FBI criminal background check includes a search of national and international criminal records.
+- FBI Criminal Background Check: It includes a search of national and international criminal records.

-- Terrorist Watchlist Search: A terrorist watchlist search includes a search of the FBI’s Terrorist Screening Database to see if the individual is listed.
+- Terrorist Watchlist Search: This includes a search of the FBI’s Terrorist Screening Database to see if the individual is listed.

-The types of criminal background checks that are conducted will depend on the employer’s specific needs.
-Additionally, some states offer their own particular criminal background check that can be used when hiring a job candidate.
+These types that are conducted will depend on the employer’s specific needs.
+Additionally, some states offer their own particular one that can be used when hiring a job candidate.

 Why Hire a Private Investigator to Perform Background Checks?